Dnyarri/POVmosaic/README.md

 # POV-Ray Mosaic - Bitmap to 3D solid mosaic converter

-Python utilities for conversion of bitmap image (in PNG format) to some sort of solid objects mosaic in [POV-Ray](https://www.povray.org/) format.
+Python utilities for conversion of bitmap image (in PNG or PPM format) to some sort of solid objects mosaic in [POV-Ray](https://www.povray.org/) format.
 Each source image pixel is converted to a 3D object, and objects are packed side by side, forming a grid following [Euclidean tilings](https://en.wikipedia.org/wiki/List_of_regular_polytopes#Euclidean_tilings).

 [![Example of 63zaika export rendering](https://dnyarri.github.io/3z/301.png "Example of 6/3 POV-Ray Mosaic export rendering")](https://dnyarri.github.io/pov3zaika.html)